Las Vegas Raiders vs. Philadelphia Eagles NFL Week 7 Odds, Plays and Insights for October 24, 2021

 - The Eagles have covered the spread twice this season when underdogs by 3 points or more (in five chances).

-- Philadelphia is 1-1 against the spread and 1-1 overall in games when it puts up more than 24.0 points.
+- When Philadelphia records more than 24.0 points, it is 1-1 against the spread and 1-1 overall.

 - The Eagles rack up 346.0 yards per game, only 7.3 fewer than the 353.3 the Raiders allow.

-- Philadelphia is 1-2 against the spread and 1-2 overall when the team totals more than 353.3 yards.
+- Philadelphia is 1-2 against the spread and 1-2 overall when the team piles up more than 353.3 yards.

 - The Eagles have five giveaways this season, while the Raiders have seven takeaways.